protikdas/wounds-dashboard/README.md

 - Redux (JavaScript Library)

   Redux was used to manage the application state, resulting in a centralized state (one source of truth), and it was much easier to plan and thus predict state updates across the app.

+- Express (Node.js Server Framework)

+  Express was used to write a server that proxies HTTP requests the web application makes to the local API server.

 - LESS (CSS Preprocessor)